l’oreal tells beauty blogger they can’t work with her due to skin issues

 Image via Instagram

 Popular for her candid posts about her struggles with acne, earlier this week Kadeeja was approached to be part of a trip to Paris for the launch of a new vegan hair dye range created by the brand.
-But then the blogger then received an email from L’Oreal, saying that they “can't be involved with people with skin issues”.
+But then the blogger received an email from L’Oreal, saying that it “can't be involved with people with skin issues”.
 Hurt and embarrassed, Kadeeja shared the email with her 129,000 followers along with the accompanying message: “To think we're supposed to live in an advanced society that not only ACCEPTS of [sic] ALL walks of life but actually embraces people of all backgrounds, religions, ethnicities and disabilities.
 Shame on you L'Oréal.”

-A spokesperson for L’Oréal later apologised, calling it a misunderstanding.
-“The photoshoot was designed to support a new hair colour launch and feature hairdressers and lifestyle bloggers.
+A spokesperson for L’Oréal later apologized, calling it a misunderstanding.
+“The photoshoot was designed to support a new hair color launch and feature hairdressers and lifestyle bloggers.
 Unfortunately, a misunderstanding resulted in the agency casting bloggers with skin concerns for this shoot.
 This resulted in the wrong profile being cast, which was then poorly and insensitively communicated to the individuals concerned.
 We do not have regulations in place that restrict us from working with people with skin conditions.
 At L’Oréal we work with women and men with all skin types and celebrate beauty in all its diversity.”